**Please follow our Instagram for all of the latest updates.**

 GORD HANNAH | With over 35 years in hospitality, Gord Hannah’s journey from nightclub bartender to becoming Director of Beverage at the Drake Hotel Properties has made him a key figure in Toronto’s cocktail scene.
 As a founding member of the Toronto Cocktail Conference, contributor to Toronto Cocktail Week, and partner in the Toplack Sessions, he champions education and mentorship in the industry.
 Gord was a part of a small team that was responsible for raising over $500,000 for the Bartenders Benevolent Fund during the pandemic and worked with many other charities like “We Care” and the “Jane Goodall Foundation.”
 Beyond hospitality, he hosted a two-season cocktail segment on the Food Network’s “The Cookworks” and is a frequent guest on morning shows, known for his concise and informative segments, making his wealth of knowledge accessible to all.
 Find him on Instagram.

 JESSICA BLAINE SMITH | Jessica is definitely the most technologically-inclined of our bunch and her Virgo nature keeps us on track.
-She co-created Bartender Atlas with her bartender husband Josh Lindley and she is a full-time photographer.
-She photographs for all kinds of clients from multi-million dollar corporations (such as Tangerine and IMCO) to individual entrepreneurs and small business owners – including many bars and restaurants in Toronto.
+She co-created Bartender Atlas with her bartender husband Josh Lindley and she has been a full-time photographer since 2003.
+She photographs for all kinds of clients from multi-million dollar corporations to individual entrepreneurs and small business owners – including many bars and restaurants in Toronto.
 Find her on Instagram.